 In some situations, you might try all the solutions above and still, and your battery still drains up.
 You can try simply clean all the junk files and corrupted files, which will stop useless data draining battery from the background and stop your iPhone from unexpected shutdown.

-There is no efficient way to manually clear your iPhone, but you can taka advantage of iMyFone Umate Pro or iMyFone Umate Pro for Mac which is an all-in-one iPhone cleaner.
+There is no efficient way to manually clear your iPhone, but you can taka advantage of iMyFone Umate Pro which is an all-in-one iPhone cleaner.
 It’s a third-party application designed and developed by iMyFone as a one-stop solution to iOS issues.
 It tackles most issues including cleaning up all your iOS junk and temporary files thus improving iPhone performance to optimal speeds which solve the battery draining too fast problem.
 Other Umate Pro features include

 iMyFone Umate Pro iPhone Eraser